 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-You will still be an expert in your chosen subject specialism and you will still be able to go on to careers that require an honours degree in that specialism.
-However you will also be equipped to do much more: to take your subject knowledge and apply it to real-world challenges, to innovate, to work in teams with people from different specialisms, backgrounds and cultures, and to create and implement entrepreneurial plans to take ideas forward.
+You will still be an expert in your undergraduate subject specialism and you will still be able to go on to careers that require an honours degree in that specialism.
+However you will also be equipped to do much more: to take your subject knowledge and apply it to real-world challenges, to innovate, to work in teams with people from different specialisms, backgrounds and cultures, and to create and implement entrepreneurial plans for taking ideas forward.
 These skills are highly valued by all organisations, whether large or small, local or global.